École de technologie supérieure: Student technical clubs

 The ETS student-run technical clubs participate in international competitions.
 The world's fastest human-powered submarine, Omer, was developed by one such club.
-An autonomous underwater vehicle named S.O.N.I.A., an unmanned aerial vehicle Dronolab, a walking robot, Eclipse solar-powered car, Chinook the world champion wind powered vehicle and many others have won countless prizes in international competitions over the years.
-The school also houses a concrete canoe club, the reigning Canadian champions three years running.
+An autonomous underwater vehicle named S.O.N.I.A., an unmanned aerial vehicle Dronolab, a walking robot, Eclipse solar-powered car, Chinook the world champion wind-powered vehicle, and others have won prizes in international competitions.
+The school also houses a concrete canoe club.

 Sports

 The school is represented in Canadian Interuniversity Sport by the ETS Piranhas.